-Having this feature allows for better control over bright areas that often are part of an interior space, such as the windows.
+Having this feature allows for better control over bright areas that often are part of interior space, such as the windows.

-Overall this is an excellent choice for real estate photography at a very reasonable price point.
+Overall, this is an excellent choice for real estate photography at a very reasonable price point.

 This model is not known for having a great dynamic range.
 It’s ideal for shooting on a tripod and layering bracketed images in Photoshop.

-It’s a great entry-level pro camera, but will most likely need to be updated in the not-too-distant future once your skill level and client expectations go up.
+Overall, this is Canon’s equivalent to Nikon’s D750.
+It’s a great mid-level camera.
+But it will most likely need to be updated in the not-too-distant future once your skill level and client expectations go up.

-However, it offers in-body stabilization and built-in WiFi.
-It can also shoot 4K video, and offers a high-resolution mode that essentially does focus stacking in-camera.
+However, it offers in-body stabilization and built-in Wi-Fi.
+It can also shoot 4K video and offers a high-resolution mode that essentially does focus stacking in-camera.

 The high-resolution mode is excellent for real estate to help ensure that everything in the space looks crisp and sharp.
 The G9 offers a solid dynamic range.
-It allows you to push exposures a couple of stops in post processing without seeing a noticeable loss in quality.
+It allows you to push exposures a couple of stops in post-processing without seeing a noticeable loss in quality.

-Overall this is a fantastic camera to start with, especially when looking for a lightweight option that fits your professional needs.
+This is a fantastic camera to start with, especially when looking for a lightweight option that fits your professional needs.